diwashrestha/diwashrestha/content/posts/Statistics_R.md

 featuredImagePreview: /images/stats_R/preview.png
 ---

-In this post i will discuss about the statistics with R.This will be divided in to two blog posts.
+In this post we will discuss about the statistics with R.

 ### Introduction